Skip to main content

 Not all reports are found to be mold once assessed.
 Dust, rust and other materials are sometimes mistaken for mold growth.

 The possibility of mold in large residential settings is a common consideration that our staff monitors vigilantly and responds to swiftly.
-No systemic issues with mold conditions have been found.

 How can I prevent mold from occurring in my dorm?